Raven (American TV series)

 Raven is an American martial arts drama series that originally aired on CBS from June 19, 1992 to April 30, 1993.
+The series was created by executive producer Frank Lupo and a production of Columbia Pictures Television for CBS.

 Overview

 Jonathon Raven is a ninja-trained former Special Forces agent, retired in Hawaii to search for his long-lost son.
 Avoiding assassins sent to kill him by his former associates in the Black Dragon Clan, he uses his skills to help those in need.
-He is assisted by his former military buddy turned eccentric private investigator, Herman Jablonski.
+He is assisted by his former military buddy turned eccentric private investigator, Herman "Ski" Jablonski.

 Plot

 When Jonathon Raven was twelve years old, his parents were killed by the Black Dragon.
 He trained with them for many years in the deadly martial arts with the hopes of mastering their lethal skill and then using it against them for vengeance.
-Although he succeeded in infiltrating them, the Black Dragon are many in number, and are now bent on destroying Raven's bloodline.
+Although he succeeded in infiltrating them and killing a number of them when he returned to exact his vengeance, the Black Dragon are many in number and not all were present when this took place.
+When those not present later returned to find their numbers slain by Raven, they vowed to destroy Raven's bloodline.
 His one true love, a beautiful Japanese woman named Aki, becomes pregnant with their son at the same time the Black Dragon clan is after Raven's life.
-Aki unfortunately dies shortly after giving birth to their son, but before she passes away, she realizes that her son's life is in danger.
-Jonathon learns of his wife's plan of hiding their son from imperilment, but sadly never gets to see him or attain the knowledge of his location.
+Aki dies shortly after giving birth to their son, but before she dies, she realizes that her son's life is in danger.
+Jonathon learns of his wife's plan of hiding their son from imperilment, but never gets to see him or attain the knowledge of his location.
 Later on, he joins the U.S. Special Forces and becomes one of their top assassins under a man named Nick Henderson.
 After many complications and regrets, Raven leaves the Special Forces and continues his search for his long-lost son.
 His search eventually leads him to Honolulu, Hawaii, where he believes his son may be.
 Raven is on a lifelong journey in search of his son, and is willing to risk his life along the way to find him and ensure the safety of his life, with the aid of his old military buddy – a private investigator named Herman "Ski" Jablonski.